 |With CUSA Since:||March 2001|

-Pearl has been involved in sport management for over 30 years.
+Pearl has been involved in sport management for nearly 40 years.
 A graduate of the University of Alberta with a Bachelor of Physical Education and is an alumni of the RDC Queens Basketball Program.
-Prior to joining Calgary United Soccer Association in March of 2001 she had worked at a number of different locations including Hobbema, Inuvik and Wetaskiwin.
+Prior to joining Calgary United Soccer Association in March of 2001 she had worked at a number of different locations including Maskwacis, Inuvik and Wetaskiwin.
 Throughout her career she has been responsible for capital facility projects, program development /delivery, community specific initiatives and multisport games.
 She has also been an active member of Sport Calgary; Central Alberta Rec Association; and ASRPWF Zone 4 Grant Committee.

 Through her tenue with CUSA she has seen the league grow from 120 to now over 300 teams per season; survived the office fire at Broadview, two collapses of the Bubble; and the introduction of artificial turf surfaces.
 Calgary West Soccer Centre, Genesis Centre, Airdrie, Spray Lakes and the Annex have all been constructed and now provide increase capacity for the league play.
 In 2016 Pearl was the first female to be the recipient of the Alberta Soccer Association's President's Award.
 Outside of work she enjoys travel, gardening, photography and taking advantage of living in an active outdoor community.
 Pearl has previously instructed NCCP courses and coached high school basketball and community fastball.